CynapticsAI/DevRev-InterIIT_2023/Code Files/README.md

 5. **Prediction**: Get the Predictions and Compute the F1 and QA score, By Default it gets prediction on 1000 Questions from Squadv2 on 327 themes.

 ---
+## Rule Based Algorithm
+Run the rule_based_Algorithm.py.
+It contains English Grammar rules to filter the paragraphs containing answer to a given question given a list of paragraphs.